47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 micrositeGithubRepo := "sbt-microsites"
 ```

-- `micrositeHighlightTheme`: by default, the theme of Highlight.js is [default](https://highlightjs.org/static/demo/), however, you could configure a different one thanks to this setting:
+- `micrositeHighlightTheme`: by default, the theme of Highlight.js is [default](https://highlightjs.org/static/demo/), however, you can configure it to a different theme thanks to this setting:

 ```
 micrositeHighlightTheme := "monokai"
 ```
 [Available themes: https://cdnjs.com/libraries/highlight.js/](https://cdnjs.com/libraries/highlight.js/)

-- `micrositeImgDirectory`: the plugin provides some basic images, but you could add new images to personalize the microsite.
+- `micrositeImgDirectory`: the plugin provides some basic images, but you can add new images to personalize the microsite.
 This is the property where you can specify where they will be placed.
-The images in this folder will be automatically copied by the plugin, and they will be placed together with the rest of the jekyll resources.
+The images in this folder will be automatically copied by the plugin, and they will be placed together with the rest of the Jekyll resources.
 By default, its value is `(resourceDirectory in Compile).value / "microsite" / "img"` but you can override it, for instance:

 ```
 micrositeImgDirectory := (resourceDirectory in Compile).value / "site" / "images"
 ```

-- `micrositeCssDirectory`: in the same way, you could override the styles through the `micrositeCssDirectory` setting.
+- `micrositeCssDirectory`: you can also override the styles through the `micrositeCssDirectory` setting, by using the same method.
 The css files in that folder will be automatically copied and imported by the plugin in your microsite.
-The default value is `(resourceDirectory in Compile).value / "microsite" / "css"` but you can override it in this way:
+The default value is `(resourceDirectory in Compile).value / "microsite" / "css"` but you can override it like this:

 ```
 micrositeCssDirectory := (resourceDirectory in Compile).value / "site" / "styles"
 ```

-- `micrositeExtraMdFiles`: setting could be handy if you want to include additional markdown files in your site, and these files are not located in the same place of your `tut` directory.
-By default, the setting is set up as a empty map.
-You could override it, in this way:
+- `micrositeExtraMdFiles`: this setting can be handy if you want to include additional markdown files in your site, and these files are not located in the same place in your `tut` directory.
+By default, the setting is set up as an empty map.
+You can override it, in this way:

 ```
 micrositeExtraMdFiles := Map(file("README.md") -> "index.md", file("CONTRIBUTING.md") -> "contributing.md")
 ```

-- `micrositePalette`: the default microsite style uses essentially 8 colors.
-All of them can be configured as below:
+- `micrositePalette`: the default microsite style essentially uses eight colors.
+You can configure all of them, as seen below:

 ```
 micrositePalette := Map(